vplesko/OrbLang/docs/pages/04_operators.md

 ---
 # Operators

-Operators allow us to perform calculations on values.
-There's quite a few of them, most of which will be shown in this section.

-As you will quickly see, all of them are written in prefix notation - operators before the arguments.
+Operators perform calculations on values.
+As you will see, they are written in prefix notation - operators before the arguments.
 In fact, the entire language uses prefix notation.
 This fundamentally relates to how Orb is defined, but that will be explored at a later point in the guide.

 For now, try to get accustomed to this syntax.
 It has a benefit, however - a lot of the operators are variadic.
 This means they can handle more than two arguments, which can at times allow for shorter code.

-The best way to explain operators is through examples.
 Let's look at the arithmetic operators first.

 ```
 import "std/io.orb";